sanderkrause/assessment-travel-compensation/Readme.md

 4. The output file should be generated as `compensation.csv`

 ## Rationale
-This is a very simple Symfony CLI single-command application for the specific purpose of an assessment.
+This is a very simple Symfony CLI application for the specific purpose of an assessment.
 More code to put the same hard-coded data into a database and retrieve it from there would be overkill.

 ## Tests